 Person 3: Gets out of bed feeling refreshed after having a great night’s sleep.
 They do some exercise, review their goals and aims for the day and year to come.
 Listen to personal development training programmes whilst eating a wholesome breakfast giving them the energy they need for the day!

 Which way would you like to start your day?

 Which person (1, 2 or 3) would you like to meet first thing in a morning... at work or passing in the street?

 How we start our day can have a huge impact on how we act through the day.
 Very often a groggy start leads to a groggy day.
 Or at least it will take an hour or so to shake that groggy feeling….
 Which is AN HOUR of your precious day!

 Why do people struggle?

-there can be many reasons people struggle to wake up fully in the morning without wanting to jst hit the snooze button and go back to sleep, however the main ones tend to be
+There can be many reasons people struggle to wake up fully in the morning without wanting to just hit the snooze button and go back to sleep, however the main ones tend to be

 Top tips for starting your day

 Here are 5 tips to ensure you wake up in a morning feeling refreshed and alive!